Installation

 Flow Sequence

-Sediment filter ~ Solid Carbon Block ~ Multi-Stage (Sediment Triple System)
+Sediment Triple System: (1) Sediment filter ~ (2) Solid Carbon Block ~ (3) Multi-6-Stage cartridge

 NOTES:

-~ Avoid running hot water through carbon.
+~ Avoid running very hot water through carbon.
 It can significantly shorten the useful life of the carbon.

 ~ Tiny microscopic air bubbles are released from a solid carbon block until all the carbon has been saturated with water.
-These air bubbles may give the appearance of cloudiness in the water drawn, but are no cause for alarm.
+These air bubbles may give the appearance of cloudiness in the water drawn, but these are no cause for alarm.
 If this cloudiness occurs, it usually subsides within a few days.

 Reverse Osmosis Units

-Counter Top System
+Counter Top RO System

 Our countertop RO unit has an inlet hose with a "diverter" on one end that connects to the faucet of the kitchen sink.
 The normal aerator already on your faucet is replaced with the new diverter which has a built-in aerator of its own.

 The threads on a kitchen sink faucet can vary, so thread adaptors are provided with your unit.
 Simply unscrew the current aerator and screw on the diverter, using a thread adaptor if necessary.
-Tighten enough to prevent leakage from the diverter when the water is turned on.
+Tighten enough to prevent leakage from the diverter when the water is turned on. ("Plumbers' Tape" wrapped around the threads makes a better seal.)

-Collect the pure water from the faucet in a clean food grade bottle or jug for later use.
-Glass or ceramic material is preferable to plastic.
 The toxin laden flush water must not be consumed or used on house plants.
-It might be usable as "work water" for washing the floor or the car, but for the most part it goes down the drain.
-This flushing is necessary to continuously clear contaminants from the surface of the membrane.
+It could be used as "work water" for washing the car, but for the most part it goes down the drain.
+This flushing is necessary to continuously clear contaminants from the surface of the RO membrane.

 There could gradually be some scale build-up in the diverter.
-If the diverter pin begins to stick due to scale, just disconnect the whole diverter assembly, and soak it in some white vinegar to dissolve the scale.
+If the diverter lever begins to stick due to scale, just disconnect the whole diverter assembly, and soak it in some white vinegar to dissolve the scale.

-Under Counter RO System
+Counter Top RO System Cartridge Replacement

-The under counter RO is placed under the sink.
-A "saddle valve" (also called a "needle valve") assembly is attached to the cold water line by wrapping it around the line and bolting it in place.
+A "saddle valve" (also called a "needle valve") assembly is attached to a copper cold water line by wrapping it around the line and bolting it in place.

-Then the small bar that serves as a handle for opening and shutting the valve is turned clockwise to penetrate the cold water line with the needle, through which the water will be drawn.
+Then the small bar that serves as a handle for opening and shutting the valve is turned clockwise to penetrate the copper cold water line with the needle, through which the water will be drawn.
 Once the line is pierced, the valve can be opened or shut by turning the little handle one way or the other.

 A 1/4" hose is to be connected to the saddle valve at one end and to the inlet of the system at the other end.
 Remove the nut (a threaded piece with a hole in it) from the saddle valve.
 Insert the hose through the hole in the nut with the threaded end toward the end of the hose.